 Protect Yourself Against Mass Surveillance

 Since more and more of our lives takes place on the internet and online privacy is becoming an important consideration, it’s good to be aware of concepts like the 5, 9, and 14 Eyes alliances.
 Such projects can potentially invade your privacy.
-A government agency in your country might intercept your personal communication.
+A government agency in your country might intercept your private communication.
 Subsequently, they could share this communication, and other personal data, with government agencies in other countries.
 Your government can do so without your direct permission.

 To protect themselves against these forces, some internet users now choose to use a VPN.
 A VPN is very effective when you want to protect your online privacy and hide your data traffic from prying eyes.
 However, there’s one thing that should be noted: if you specifically want to use a VPN to make sure you escape the reach of the 5, 9, 14 Eyes countries, you should choose a VPN that isn’t based in one of these countries.
 Some examples of premium VPN providers that aren’t subject to the mass surveillance of the 14 Eyes countries are:

 ExpressVPN is a huge player in the VPN market.
 This provider is situated on the British Virgin Islands.
 Therefore, you won’t have to worry about 5 Eyes and the other alliances as much if you consistently use this VPN.